ytorg/Yotter/SELF-HOSTING.md

 git clone https://github.com/ytorg/Yotter && cd Yotter
 docker-compose up -d
 ```
+> You may need to use `sudo` for turning up the docker-compose
 4. Configure nginx as a reverse proxy to your docker container.
    * Create a new nginx configuration file:
       - `sudo nano /etc/nginx/sites-enabled/yotter`